‘Guardians Of The Galaxy 2’ Premiere Reviews Are In, What Do Critics Think?

 “I don’t know exactly what I can say,” Kimmel admitted.
 “I know there are reveals and there are secrets, and like, for instance, can I say Sylvester Stallone is in the movie?
 Is that OK to say?”

-Kurt Russell played dumb, asking his fellow cast members if Stallone would in fact be in Guardians of the Galaxy 2.
+Kurt Russell played dumb, asking his fellow cast members if Stallone would, in fact, be in Guardians of the Galaxy 2.
 Chris Pratt confirmed that Stallone is in the film, saying, “I think that’s safe to say, yeah.”

-As Kimmel noted, this would be the return of Russell and Stallone onscreen after appearing together in the 1989 buddy cop movie Tango and Cash.
+As Kimmel noted, this would be the return of Russell and Stallone on screen after appearing together in the 1989 buddy cop movie Tango and Cash.
 Russell and the rest of the cast had a good laugh at this, as Pratt gave Kimmel the OK to say that “Tango and Cash” were reuniting.

 Those who have been diligently following Guardians of the Galaxy 2 updates over the past few months may know that Stallone’s cameo appearance was already revealed back in March.
 Guardians of the Galaxy 2 director James Gunn spoke with Fandango about Stallone’s cameo as well as Russell’s involvement, revealing that this won’t be a one-time-only event.